j84637587/Xsyn/README.md

 - `--latent_redist`: set to True for `BOM`

 After inference, we use `downstream_test.sh` to test the performance of our sythetic data.
 Our downstream detection environment is [mmdetection](https://github.com/open-mmlab/mmdetection).

+## 🙏 Acknowledgment
+This work is implemented based on [GLIGEN](https://github.com/gligen/GLIGEN).
+We greatly appreciate their valuable contributions to the community.